MongoDB vs MySQL: Which Should You Learn?

 This is where MySQL comes in.
-It is a database management system that is used to manage relational databases.
+It is a database management system that we use to manage relational databases.
 Backed by Oracle, it is open-source software and is available at no cost.
 It can be used for developing various web-based software applications.

 MongoDB vs MySQL: Which One Should You Learn?

 While MySQL has been the most popular database in 2019, MongoDB is only a close second.
-MongoDB’s growing polarity can be attributed to its speed, scalability, and dynamic and flexible schema.
+MongoDB’s growing popularity is due to its speed, scalability, and dynamic and flexible schema.
 When comparing MongoDB vs MySQL, MongoDB offers several advantages:

 - MongoDB works well with the cloud and therefore offers high scalability.

-- It’s easy to get started with since a large amount of clear documentation is available.
+- It’s easy to begin with MongoDB since a large amount of clear documentation is available.